Podcasting in 2020 is thriving more than ever. New podcasts are been published every day and people are searching about their favorite topics.

 There's also services that you will find paid theme songs.

 Sites With Paid Music

 The cover artwork of your show is what people will see when they're searching for podcasts or scrolling through lists, so you have to make it stick out.

 It's a good idea for your artwork to contain the title of your podcast in a big font size, as many podcast directory apps are displaying covers in small sizes.

 The artwork of your show must be at least 1400x1400px and les than 3000x3000px or 512kb in size.

-Other than that, there are no additional guidelines, so you have use your imagination or go through podcast to get inspired.
+Other than that, there are no additional guidelines, so you have to use your imagination or go through podcasts to get inspired.

 There are many resources online that you can google to find and even some online artwork generators, that you can use to quickly come up with something, without needing to download any additional software.

 If you've got a budget you can search for a graphic designer that can help you and also make suggestions about what you could use.